justinkim2015/chess/README.md

     -game.white_pieces.knight << This feels more messy, plus if I do it like this, player2 could potentially call player1's pieces.

-*MAIN THING TO FIGURE OUT ATM, WHERE DO I SAVE THE LOCATIONS OF THE PIECES
+*MAIN THING TO FIGURE OUT ATM, WHERE DO I SAVE THE LOCATIONS OF THE PIECES -If I want to save the locations to game, board.grid[0][0] = player1.pieces[:rook1].color

+*If I save the location of each piece to the piece object how can I use this information?